OBSERVABILITY PLATFORM

 You must be a member of a team with the SysAdmin role to create a new service account.

-To create an unrestricted service account, select from these methods:
+To create an unrestricted service account:

-1. In the navigation menu click Go to Admin and then select Platform > Service Accounts.
+1. In the navigation menu, click Go to Admin and then select Platform > Service Accounts.

 2. Click + Service Account.
 This opens the Add Service Account dialog.